Dolgoch (locomotive)

-Dolgoch holds an important place in railway preservation history as it was the only serviceable locomotive on the Talyllyn Railway when it became the first preserved railway to be operated by volunteers, in 1951.
-Dolgoch kept the railway going during this first season.
+Dolgoch was the only serviceable locomotive on the Talyllyn Railway when it was preserved by volunteers in 1951 and kept the railway running during this time.

 Design

 The design is unusual for an 0-4-0.
-It has a long wheelbase and the driving axle is behind the firebox in a layout similar to a Crampton locomotive.
+It has a long wheelbase for its gauge and the driving axle is behind the firebox in a layout similar to a Crampton locomotive.
 This prevents the use of a conventional valve gear layout which is driven from the rear axle.
 Instead, the Allan valve gear is driven from the leading coupled axle and doubled back to connect to the valve rods.
 Dolgoch has two water tanks - the main well tank between the frames and a smaller back tank at the rear of the cab.

 History

 The locomotive was renamed Pretoria between about 1900 and 1914 in celebration of the relief of the township of Pretoria in South Africa by Lord Roberts during the Boer War.
 It then reverted to the original name Dolgoch.
 For most of the Railway's life, names were painted only on the North side of the locomotives.
 Polished brass nameplates have only been carried in preservation.

 In early 1945, Dolgoch was sent to the Atlas Foundry in Shrewsbury to be overhauled.
 At this time the railway's only other locomotive, Talyllyn, was so worn out it could not be safely operated and services on the railway were suspended.
 Dolgoch returned to service in September 1945, with new displacement cylinder lubricators mounted on each side of the smokebox, a new chimney, repaired inner firebox and a retubed boiler.

 Around 1949, Dolgoch's boiler was patched, and on 26 August 1949, Dolgoch cracked its frame in an accident, which resulted in its driver being dismissed from the company.
 Dolgoch was the only operable locomotive from 1945 until 1952, when Edward Thomas was restored for use.

 Between 1954 and 1963, Dolgoch underwent a major overhaul.